apache/ignite/modules/platforms/python/README.md

 # ignite-python-client
-Apache Ignite binary protocol client, written in Python 3.
+Apache Ignite thin (binary protocol) client, written in Python 3.

 ## Prerequisites

 - Python 3.4 or above (3.6 is tested),
-- Access to Apache Ignite 2.5 node, local or remote.
-Higher versions of Ignite may or may not work.
+- Access to Apache Ignite node, local or remote.
+The current thin client version was tested on Apache Ignite 2.5.

 ## Installation